 During the final decade of her collecting, Duke continued to acquire important works of art: the only known pair of shaped Mughal carpets (81.49, 81.50), a Qajar ceiling painting and qalyan (water pipe, 44.4a–b), a Seljuq lampstand (54.151a–b), a Pahlavi mosaic tile panel (48.42), an Ottoman tombak bowl (54.18), Ilkhanid tiles with deer and phoenixes (48.110), and yet another star tile (48.387) from the Imamzadeha Yahya in Veramin, Iran, to which her masterpiece luster mihrab also belonged.
 These later acquisitions continued long-standing interests and strengthened the collections.

-In 1965, Duke added a codicil to her will calling for the creation of the Doris Duke Foundation for Islamic Art so Shangri La could become a public institution “to promote the study and understanding of Middle Eastern Art and Culture.”
+In 1965, Duke added a codicil to her will calling for the creation of the Doris Duke Foundation for Islamic Art (now identified under the Doris Duke Foundation) so Shangri La could become a public institution "to promote the study and understanding of Middle Eastern Art and Culture."
 Nearly a decade after her death, Shangri La opened to the public in 2002 and the contemporary collection has continued to grow.
 Artworks now include murals, paintings, and works on paper from award-winning contemporary artists such as Bahia Shehab, Reem Bassous, Hayv Kahraman, Kevork Mourad, and Ayad Alkhadi, among others.
 The continuing growth of this collection is an important part of Shangri La’s commitment to deepening the understanding of Islamic art, culture and design and essential conversations about artistic connections, global intersections and social issues.